Nanocrystal Programmable Assembly Beyond Hard Spheres (or Shapes) and Other (Simple) Potentials: Packing and Hard Sphere/Shape Models

 Similarly to Eq.~\ref{Eq:hs:mgzn2:pf_all}, the PF for all other BNSLs are calculated.
 Fig.~\ref{fig:pf_bnsl_examples} illustrates the two representative examples that I mostly use in this paper: AlB$_2$ and MgZn$_2$.
 For AlB$_2$ all experiments occur around the PF maximum, and the values of $\eta$ are high.
 Fig.~\ref{fig:exp_theory_comp} shows that the PF (and lattice constants) for AlB$_2$ are consistent with the HS predictions, making stronger the case already made from Fig.~\ref{fig:alb2_experiment} that NC pack as HS in this BNSL.
 MgZn$_2$ still shows a correlation between the maximum PF and $\gamma$ where the experiments are found.
 However, there are quite a few cases in which the resulting PF is too low $\eta < 0.65$, so these BNSL cannot be stable because there is too much free space available.
 Another conspicuous aspect is that experiments are only found on the left of the PF maximum, a point that is quite important and will be elaborated further in the following.
 Therefore, we must conclude that HS models describe AlB$_2$ well but break down when applied to MgZn$_2$.
 Similar considerations follow for all other reported BNSLs\cite{Travesset2017a}.

 In addition to spherical-like NCs, there are other systems in which experiments can be compared against HS predictions.
 In the context of Perovskite NCs, BNSL with cubic NCs have been thoroughly investigated\cite{Cherniukh2021, Cherniukh2021a, CherniukhMe2022, HallstromMe2023}.
-Single-component NC cubes are packed as simple cubic superlattices (except for small NCs whose nuances are discussed in Ref.~\cite{Boehme2023}), in agreement with HS models\cite{John2004, Damasceno2012} with lattice constants predicted from Eq.~\ref{Eq:hs:cube:edge_hs}\cite{HallstromMe2023}, see Table~\ref{tab:lat_constant}.
-However, analysis of BNSLs that include both cubes and spheres show clear breakdowns from HS\cite{Cherniukh2021, HallstromMe2023}.
+Single-component NC cubes are packed as simple cubic superlattices (except for small NCs whose nuances are discussed in Ref.~\cite{Boehme2023}), in agreement with \resp{hard shape} models\cite{John2004, Damasceno2012} with lattice constants predicted from Eq.~\ref{Eq:hs:cube:edge_hs}\cite{HallstromMe2023}, see Table~\ref{tab:lat_constant}.
+However, analysis of BNSLs that include both cubes and spheres show clear breakdowns from \resp{hard shapes}\cite{Cherniukh2021, HallstromMe2023}.
 A similar situation takes place for truncated tetrahedral NCs\cite{Boles2014, WangChen2022}, where experiments report a monoclinic and two diamond phases.
-The HS phase diagram of truncated tetrahedra\cite{Damasceno2012b} contains many phases including diamond, but does not include the monoclinic phase.
+The \resp{hard shape} phase diagram of truncated tetrahedra\cite{Damasceno2012b} contains many phases including diamond, but does not include the monoclinic phase.

-The conclusions of the extensive comparison between HS and experiment are that there are examples where NCs behave as HS, like fcc or the AlB$_2$ BNSL, but often the HS description breaks down.
+The conclusions of the extensive comparison between \resp{hard shapes} and experiment are that there are examples where NCs behave as \resp{hard objects}, like fcc or the AlB$_2$ BNSL, but often the \resp{hard shape} description breaks down.
 It should therefore become apparent that ligands often cannot be coarse-grained into a hard shape because conformations play a fundamental role.
-Yet, despite its obvious shortcomings, HS do provide a simple and very valuable starting point that will be generalized into a complete framework for structure prediction.
+Yet, despite its obvious shortcomings, \resp{hard shapes} do provide a simple and very valuable starting point that will be generalized into a complete framework for structure prediction.